-D1.
-Does your institution enroll transfer students? ∑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ∑ Yes ☐ No
+D1 Yes No D1 Does your institution enroll transfer students?
+(If no, > please skip to Section E) ^ If yes, may transfer students earn advanced standing credit by transferring credits earned from course work x completed at other colleges/universities?

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2016.
+D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2016.